 Each day was a new adventure for me.
 I could bake some bread, chat with the delivery guys and sales reps, have a coffee with a customer, place orders for more stock, or research a customer’s query.
 The variety of daily life in the shop excited me.
 I felt energised and mentally alive, and I slept very well.

-can make you feel good and help you relax.
+feel good and help you relax.

 Maybe my nanna was onto something when she said “laughter is the best medicine”.